-Education attainment has improved every year in Cardiff since 20128 and Cardiff schools now rank amongst the top performers in Wales.
+Education attainment has improved every year in Cardiff since 20123 and Cardiff schools now rank amongst the top performers in Wales.
 However, as is the case nationally, there is still a significant gap in attainment between pupils from low-income families and those from more affluent backgrounds and more needs to be done to improve the educational outcomes of Children Looked After.

-Evidence suggests that individuals from lower socioeconomic backgrounds are more likely to come into contact with the justice system.
-Levels of crime vary across the city and are higher in the south and east of Cardiff where there are concentrations of deprivation, impacting on the quality of life and mental health of those living in these communities.
+Levels of crime also vary across the city and are higher in the south and east of Cardiff where there are concentrations of deprivation, impacting on the quality of life and mental health of those living in these communities.
 Cardiff has fallen for the first time in three years below the Welsh average for feeling safe when walking in the local area and when travelling.
 People feel least safe when walking in the city centre, particularly people with a disability and women.
 Furthermore, respondents living in the most deprived areas of the city are more likely to feel unsafe compared to those living in the least deprived areas of the city.